joshuabradley012/appfolio_cli/README.md

 ## Usage

 You can search through multiple domains in bulk and can customize your search string or search with [regex](http://www.regular-expressions.info/).
 Keep in mind this is a very rigid search; it searches for your input exactly (case insensitive), eg 'section' vs 'sections' will return different results but 'section' vs 'Section' will return the same.
-So you may need to run several variations to be thorough, and recommend keeping your searches as simple as possible.
+So you may need to run several variations to be thorough, and keeping your searches as simple as possible is recommended.
 When the search is complete, a .csv file will be downloaded to the tool's with the information for all of the matched listings.

 Open a command line and navigate to the search tool in order to run commands: